-- 5.2 The Core Strategy directs most growth to Selby to foster regeneration and strengthen and diversify its economy, encouraging diversification in rural areas and focus some growth the Sherburn in Elmet and Tadcaster. - 5.3 The site is located in the rural area outside the development limits of the village of Colton and as such is classed as open countryside, policy SP2 (c) of the Core Strategy states that development is generally resisted unless it involves the replacement or extension of existing buildings, the re-use of buildings preferably for employment purposes and well-designed buildings, proposals of an appropriate scale that would diversify the local economy.
-The site is not within the Green Belt - the GB boundary runs to the east of Braegate Lane and washes over Colton.
-Policy EMP9 of the Local Plan allows for the expansion and/or redevelopment of existing industrial and business uses outside of development limits.

-- 5.4 The proposal also involves the erection of a replacement building.
+- 5.2 The Core Strategy directs most growth to Selby to foster regeneration and strengthen and diversify its economy, encouraging diversification in rural areas and focus some growth the Sherburn in Elmet and Tadcaster. - 5.3 The site is located in the rural area outside the development limits of the village of Colton and as such is classed as countryside, policy SP2 (c) of the Core Strategy states that development is generally resisted unless it involves the replacement or extension of existing buildings, the re-use of buildings preferably for employment purposes and well-designed buildings, proposals of an appropriate scale that would diversify the local economy.
+The site is not within the Green Belt the GB boundary runs to the east of Braegate Lane and washes over Colton.
+Policy EMP9 of the Local Plan allows for the expansion and/or redevelopment of existing industrial and business uses outside of development limits. - 5.4 The proposal also involves the erection of a replacement building.
 The existing storage building has a floor area of 2026 sq m, the proposed storage building (existing plus the replacement) has a floor area of 2044 sq m which results in an increase of 18 sq m.
-The proposal is therefore considered to be of an appropriate scale in terms of the building.
-Transport and Traffic movements are considered later in the report; however, the Transport Assessment indicates that the comings and goings have not significantly increased and as such the scale of the use is considered to be appropriate for the location. - 5.5 The use of the buildings is for employment purposes; the agent has advised that there are 86 employees 10 drivers, 9 office staff and 67 production staff. - 5.6 The proposal involves the re-use of the existing buildings for employment purposes and a diversification of a former agricultural use and as such is acceptable in principle. - 5.7 Paragraph 84 of the NPPF states that planning decisions should enable the sustainable growth and expansion of all types of businesses in rural areas both through conversion of existing buildings and well-designed new buildings and the development and diversification of agricultural and other land based rural businesses. - 5.8 The proposal therefore complies with both local and national planning policy.
+The proposal is therefore considered to be of an appropriate scale in terms of the building. - 5.5 The use of the buildings is for employment purposes.
+The agent has advised that there are 86 employees, including 10 drivers, 9 office staff and 67 production staff. - 5.6 The proposal is no longer a supplementary operation to the original farm holding, but constitutes a material change to the former agricultural use.
+The operation on site may at some point have been a diversification of an agricultural use, however, there is no information with the application to suggest that the original agricultural activities currently take place.
+This proposal is therefore considered to be a commercial operation which involves re-use of the existing buildings on site for employment purposes.

+- 5.7 Paragraph 84 of the NPPF states that planning decisions should enable the sustainable growth and expansion of all types of businesses in rural areas both through conversion of existing buildings and well-designed new buildings and the development and diversification of agricultural and other land based rural businesses. - 5.8 The proposal is considered to be a sustainable business within a rural area that is connected to land based rural businesses that supports a prosperous rural economy making use of the existing buildings on site along with the erection and replacement of buildings that are well designed and in keeping with the existing site.
+On this basis and taking into account all of the above the proposal would be acceptable in principle.